seleznev/firefox-complete-theme-build-system/README.md

 # Firefox Complete Theme Build System

-Pack of scripts what can help you to make a Firefox theme.
+Scripts pack that can help you to make a Firefox theme.

 ## How to use